DimaBir/hierarchical_indexing/README.md

 This repository implements a hierarchical indexing system for document retrieval, leveraging OpenAI's GPT models and FAISS for vector storage.
 The application is containerized using Docker, with a Streamlit interface for querying documents.

+## Introduction

+This project showcases how hierarchical indexing can be used to retrieve information quickly and accurately from large documents.
+Specifically, we use the entire `"Introduction to Algorithms"` book as our dataset.
+The hierarchical indexing method allows us to first identify relevant sections through high-level summaries and then drill down into detailed chunks, ensuring that retrieval is both fast and contextually relevant.

 ## Prerequisites

 Before you begin, ensure you have the following installed: